cnsoft/cocos2d-kamcord-ios/README.md

-# cocos2d-kamcord
+# cocos2d-kamcord (alpha V0.1)

 ## Introduction

-This is a custom build of cocos2d-1.0.1 with built-in gameplay recording technology.
+Kamcord is a built-in gameplay recording technology for iOS.
+The repository contains a custom build of cocos2d-1.0.1 modified to include Kamcord technology.
 It allows you, the game developer, to capture gameplay videos with a very simple API.
-Your users can then share these gameplay videos via YouTube, Facebook, Twitter, and email.
+Your users can then replay, save, and share these gameplay videos via YouTube, Facebook, Twitter, and email.

+In order to use Kamcord, you need an API key.
+To get one, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.

+This is currently an alpha V0.1 build.
+We will be making lots of improvements over the next few months.
+We'd love to hear your feedback and thoughts.
+If you have any questions or comments, please don't hesitate to email Kevin.

 ## Installation